Synchronization of two cavity-coupled qubits measured by entanglement: Results

-The cooperativity between the qubits is also affected by how strong they are driven by the cavity mode, i.e. the coupling strengthes $\eta_{L}$ and $\eta_{R}$.
-Shown in Fig.~\ref{fig:time delay} for the symmetric scenario $\eta_{L}=\eta_{R}$, in general the greater the coupling, the less the delay $\tau_{D}$, no matter the coupling is in the weak, strong, or ultra-strong regime.
-Meanwhile, the cooperativity reaches a higher saturated level accompanying a shorter delay time.
+The synchronization between the qubits is also affected by how strong they are driven by the cavity mode, i.e. the coupling strengths $\eta_{L}$ and $\eta_{R}$.
+Shown in Fig.~\ref{fig:time delay} for the symmetric scenario $\eta_{L}=\eta_{R}$ in a semilog plot, the greater is the coupling, the lesser is the delay $\tau_{D}$.
+The numerical fit shows that the delay obeys a quadratic relation over the exponential increase in coupling strength.
+After the delay, a shorter delay time is associated with a higher saturated level of concurrence, showing a stronger synchronization between the qubits are reflected in both short delay and higher entanglement measure.